Important Global Message

 The Turkey Point Nuclear Power Plant has been in operation since 1972.
-Federal, state, and local agencies maintain emergency response programs in place for managing resources and protecting the public in the unlikely event of radiation release from either of the plant's two nuclear reactors.
-Below is information regarding the plant operations, the testing of safety equipment, and planning guides for organizations and residents in the 10-mile radius around the plant.
+Federal, state and local agencies maintain emergency response programs in place for managing resources and protecting the public in the unlikely event of radiation release from either of the plant's two nuclear reactors.
+Below is information regarding the plant operations, the testing of safety equipment and planning guides for organizations and residents in the 10-mile radius around the plant.
+County Public Schools evacuation information is current for the 2014-15 term.

 The siren test is a mandatory test that occurs within the 10-mile emergency planning zone on the first Friday of every March, June, September and December.